 UTILISE LOCAL EXPERTISE CONSTRUCTIVELY

 … enabling all those with an interest in preventing the climate and ecological emergency to find constructive roles they can play within the local area.

-The Conference will Focus on Four Key Themes
+The Conference will Focus on Three Key Themes

 Experts in each area will deliver talks throughout the day aimed at creating a broad outline of the challenges and possibilities in each area.

 Farmers are the wardens of our land.
 In their hands lies both great potential and great challenges – feeding a growing population whilst also restoring ecological health.
 Land use is crucial to achieve a net zero carbon future as the land represents a significant sink in which to store carbon.